OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 In order to be able to identify you as a valuable business contact or potential employee, we may show other users information about your personal XING usage.
 This might include your level of user activity, the number of things you have in common with a respective profile visitor, events you have attended, the number times you have visited a user’s profile, how long you have been a member and what kind of membership you have.

-Third-party tracking tools used and your opt-out options.
-Adobe Digital Analytics
+You can opt out of tracking by the following third-party providers: Adobe Digital Analytics

 We use the tracking tool Adobe Digital Analytics.
 Whenever you are logged in as a user on XING your data is matched with your user ID during the tracking process.
 If you are not logged in as a user, tracking is pseudonymous, i.e. we are not able to directly deduce information regarding your identity from information we obtain from tracking.
 The cookies used for the web analysis contain an ID which allows us to identify your end device’s browser.
 We have closed a data processing agreement with the provider and your IP addresses are anonymised immediately after collection and personal data is processed within the European Union.